Forecasting high-dimensional functional time series: Application to sub-national age-specific mortality: Conclusion

-There are several ways in which the present methodology can be further extended, and we briefly mention three: \begin{inparaenum} \item[1)] One restriction of the proposed method is the possibility of outliers, which may significantly impact the modeling and forecasting of principal component scores.
-Using a robust functional principal component approach \citep[see, e.g.,][]{Bali2011} or other robust time series methods \citep[see, e.g.,][]{Gelper2010} are possible approaches for addressing this issue. \item[2)] Other levels of disaggregation may be included in the suggested approach with the availability of appropriate data.
+There are several ways in which the present methodology can be further extended, and we briefly mention four. \begin{asparaenum} \item[1)] First, one restriction of the proposed method is the possibility of outliers, which may significantly impact the modeling and forecasting of principal component scores.
+Using a robust functional principal component approach \citep[see, e.g.,][]{Bali2011} or other robust time series methods \citep[see, e.g.,][]{Gelper2010} are possible approaches for addressing this issue. \item[2)] Second, other levels of disaggregation may be included in the suggested approach with the availability of appropriate data.
 Cause-of-death, as mentioned in \cite{Gaille2015} and socioeconomic status \citep{Singh2013} are examples of such levels.
-Second, and in the same spirit, we may incorporate different mortality data measures, such as the age distribution of death counts as in \cite{shang_haberman_2020} and \cite{Shang2022}. \item[3)] The proposed methodology may be employed in other application areas, such as university performance completion rates, which can be disaggregated by age, gender, faculty, local or international status, and other criteria.
-Such disaggregation levels enable us to employ joint forecast approaches that use constrained estimates of age-specific completion rates to quantify the effect of various factors that may explain completion behavior. \end{inparaenum}
+In the same spirit, we may incorporate different mortality data measures, such as the age distribution of death counts as in \cite{shang_haberman_2020} and \cite{Shang2022}. \item[3)] Third, the proposed methodology may be employed in other application areas, such as university performance completion rates, which can be disaggregated by age, gender, faculty, local or international status, and other criteria.
+Such disaggregation levels enable us to employ joint forecast approaches that use constrained estimates of age-specific completion rates to quantify the effect of various factors that may explain completion behavior. \item[4)] The functional residual component, which exhibits time-varying characteristics and is derived from estimating the two-way functional ANOVA model, can be regarded as a functional time series (FTS) on its own.
+Consequently, employing functional factor models, such as the one proposed by \cite{HNT232}, is a viable approach to enhance the forecasting accuracy of this component.